FilipKatulski/k8s-bench-suite/README.md

 - **Includes host cpu and ram monitoring** in benchmark report
 - Ability to create static graph images based on the result data using plotly/orca (see examples below)
 - No ssh access required, just an access to the target cluster through **standard kubectl**
+- Custom kubeconfig file can be specified as a parameter
 - **No need for high privileges**, the script will just launch very lightweight pods on two nodes.
 - Based on **very lights containers** images :
   - ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/infrabuilder/bench-iperf3/latest) [infrabuilder/bench-iperf3](https://hub.docker.com/r/infrabuilder/bench-iperf3), is used to run benchmark tests